quincylin1/futubot/README.md

 - FutuOpenD: The gateway program of Futu API running on user's local computer or cloud server and is responsible for transferring the protocol requests to Futu Server, and returning the processed data.
 - Futu API: An API SDK encapsulated by Futu for getting quotations and executing trading actions.

-You can read more about the details of the Futu components and how they interact with each other on the [Futu API Doc website](https://openapi.futunn.com/futu-api-doc/en/intro/intro.html).
+You can read more about the details of FutuOpenD and Futu API and how they interact with each other on the [Futu API Doc website](https://openapi.futunn.com/futu-api-doc/en/intro/intro.html).

-**This project assumes you already have a Futu ID and trading account** (please refer to the Account section on [Futu API Doc website](https://openapi.futunn.com/futu-api-doc/en/intro/intro.html) for relevant details).
+**This project assumes you already have a Futu ID and trading account** (please refer to the _Account_ section on [Futu API Doc website](https://openapi.futunn.com/futu-api-doc/en/intro/intro.html) for relevant details).
 In order to run the Futu API, you must also download FutuOpenD on your local computer.
-Futu provides two operation modes for FutuOpenD: visualization and command line.
+Futu provides two operation modes for FutuOpenD: _visualization_ and _command line_.
 Please refer to the [Futu API Doc website](https://openapi.futunn.com/futu-api-doc/en/quick/opend-base.html) for installation details of each mode.

 ## Overview of the Project